THE UNRAVELLING

 Who I Am Today

-For more than twenty years, my work has been rooted in transformation, supporting individuals through moments of change.
-Over time, I’ve come to understand how individuals respond when familiar ground shifts — how resilience is built and how meaningful change begins from the inside out.
+For more than twenty years, my work has been centred on transformation — supporting individuals through meaningful change.
+I’ve seen how resilience is built, and how real, lasting growth begins from the inside out.

 But the most powerful lessons I've learned didn’t come from boardrooms or strategy sessions.
 They came from my own life.

-After a devastating loss, I was brought face-to-face with the very principles of change I had spent years teaching — not as theory, but as lived experience.
-I began to notice how often I had put my own needs aside, quieted my voice or carried responsibility that wasn’t mine.
-That period reshaped me — personally, spiritually and professionally.
+After a devastating loss, I came face-to-face with the very principles of change I had spent years teaching — not as theory, but as lived experience.
+I began to see how often I had quieted my own needs or carried responsibilities that weren’t mine.

-As my own healing deepened, my work began to shift.
-I found myself drawn to the emotional and intuitive layers of change — the stories we carry in our bodies, the patterns we repeat when we’re disconnected from ourselves, and the quiet knowing that surfaces when we finally pause long enough to hear it.
+As my own healing deepened, my work evolved.
+I found myself drawn to the emotional and intuitive layers of change — the stories we hold in our bodies, and the quiet truths that surface when we finally slow down to listen.

-That path eventually led me to Reiki, where I discovered a way of supporting people that felt honest, grounded and deeply aligned with who I was becoming.
+That path eventually led me to Reiki — a way of supporting people that felt grounded, honest, and deeply aligned with who I was becoming.

-Today, I blend my experience in human transformation with a gentle energy-healing practice.
-My work creates space for people to reconnect with themselves and move forward with greater clarity, steadiness and care.
+Today, I blend my background in human transformation with a gentle energy-healing practice — creating space for you to reconnect with yourself and move forward with clarity, steadiness and care.

 My Journey